terrylovesbird/assessment-5/README.md

 For this assessment you must:
 - Implement CRUD operations for at least 2 resources
-- Implement user authentication (optional)
+- Implement user authentication (optional but highly recommended)
 - Implement proper routing and site navigation
 - Consume data from at least 2 third party APIs
 - Implement a database and back-end API to store and deliver your application data